Leveraging data analytics to help increase employee engagement for better outcomes

 - Employee experience

-UnitedHealthcare uses advanced analytics to process multiple sources of data — ranging from claims to physical and behavioral health data — to help create a more personalized member experience and drive engagement.
+UnitedHealthcare uses advanced analytics to process multiple sources of data—ranging from claims to physical and behavioral health data—to help create a more personalized member experience and drive engagement.
 By identifying unique populations and sub-populations, employers may provide these employees with more tailored support to navigate the health system.

-For instance, about 3%–5% of those with complex care needs reported 5 times the number of claims than those without advanced needs.² And about 1% of those with complex care needs drove more than 30% of the total cost for care.² This example illustrates why treating a complex care population the same as the general population leaves opportunity on the table for cost efficiency and overall member engagement.
+For instance, about 3%–5% of those with complex care needs reported 5 times the number of claims than those without advanced needs.2 And about 1% of those with complex care continued needs drove more than 30% of the total cost for care.2 This illustrates why treating a complex care population the same as the general population leaves opportunity on the table for cost efficiency and overall member engagement.

 3 key takeaways about health care data analysis